peppertaro/Abnb-clone/README.md

-I rebuilded the website in heroku.
+I rebuilt the website in heroku.
 You can see it from here: [Abnb Clone](https://tabnb-clone.herokuapp.com/)